jasuquo/CICD-with-JENKINS/README.md

-# CICD-with-JENKINS
+# CICD-with-JENKINS Deploy A War file to Tomcat
-compile source code and deploy  tomcat war file
+compile source code With Maven and deploy  tomcat war file